HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT framework

 \subsection{Cloud layer implementation}

 The Cloud layer maintains a collection of virtual digital objects, each representing a physical device linked to an edge node.
 This collection updates dynamically with every incoming heartbeat and measurement, both of which are managed by the main RabbitMQ broker also running alongside the Cloud.
-The broker also handles point-to-point actuation towards edge nodes.
+The broker also handles point-to-point actuation d

 To reduce communications beyond data aggregation, the Cloud can perform internal simulations to estimate device states when data is missing, delayed, or intentionally reduced to optimize communication.
 A two-sided simulation mechanism allows both the Edge and Cloud layers to estimate states independently, triggering data exchange only when discrepancies between estimations and actual measurements arise.